Brief History of The Smiles Foundation

 In Tileagd, phase 1 of building the community complex incorporating a new School for up to 250 children was completed.
 In 2007, phase 2 began incorporating a Medical Clinic and a Community Centre/Gymnasium for sports, social and cultural activities.
 Along with the Foundation’s first Church Build – the entire Complex opened in June 2008.

 In 2010 Smiles purchased land in Salonta to build the Joint Facility of Love and in 2013 opened a Care Home for the Elderly.
 We immediately began building work on Phase 2 – a Centre for those with Disabilities, including a specialist wing for residents with Dementia.
 In 2014, Smiles opened ECO(Elderly Care Oradea) in partnership with the State and by 2016, JFL Phase 2 was complete and opened.
 Also, within the Boga Mountains, land had been purchased with a view to providing a Mountain Retreat/Camp Centre.
 The first Camp was in summer 2015.
-Now, the newest project is launched with converting part of the Tileagd Complex to an Adult Assisted Living facility, scheduled to be opened the second half of 2017.
+In 2017, the newest project was launched with converting part of the Tileagd Complex to an Adult Assisted Living facility, opened the second half of 2017.

 There is no shortage of ideas for the ever expanding Smiles.
 The Smiles Foundation – its Board of Trustees and thousands of supporters around the world are motivated by a strong Christian faith and its teachings to help the poor and look after widows and orphans.